kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SQL vs NoSQL.md

 - **Graph Databases**: These databases are used to store data whose relations are best represented in a graph
 ### Difference
 #### Scalability
-- In most common situations, SQL databases are vertically scalable, i.e., by increasing the horsepower (higher Memory, CPU, etc.) of the hardware, which can get very expensive
+- In most common situations, **SQL databases are vertically scalable**, i.e., by increasing the horsepower (higher Memory, CPU, etc.) of the hardware, which can get very expensive
-- NoSQL databases are horizontally scalable, meaning we can add more servers easily in our NoSQL database infrastructure to handle a lot of traffic.
+- **NoSQL databases are horizontally scalable**, meaning we can add more servers easily in our NoSQL database infrastructure to handle a lot of traffic.
 Any cheap commodity hardware or cloud instances can host NoSQL databases, thus making it a lot more cost-effective than vertical scaling.
 #### Reliability or ACID Compliancy (Atomicity, Consistency, Isolation, Durability)
 - when it comes to data reliability and safe guarantee of performing transactions, SQL databases are still the better bet.
 - Most of the NoSQL solutions sacrifice ACID compliance for performance and scalability.